Episodes

 In my fiction, I’ve worked a bit on The Posthumous Autobiography of Agnes Grout, Death Weaver.
 Now, for a long time, I was stuck on it.
 I moved neither forward nor backward.
 Then, while looking at a very partial and incomplete outline, thoughts appeared in my head about the structure of the life of Agnes.
 And a flood of revisions and changes swept across my keyboard (normally, liquid on a keyboard is a bad thing.).

 Changes include a new opening chapter, a strengthening of three characters to bring them forward in the plot, and a very large narrative arc for one incident.
-This last one, the narrative arc, starts early, includes hints along the way, and concludes near the end of the book.
-It is a vision that frustrates Agnes because most of her visions conclude several chapters after their introduction.
+This last one, the long narrative arc, starts early, includes hints along the way, and concludes near the end of the book.
+It is a vision that frustrates Agnes because her visions confuse or and most of her visions conclude several chapters after their introduction.

 Videos